tidyverse/tidyverse.org/content/blog/tidyselect-1-2-0/index.md

 -   For package developers, the distinction between direct and indirect usages is made by testthat in unit tests.
 If a function in your package calls the feature, it is considered direct usage.
 If that's a function in another package that you are calling, it's indirect usage.

-These usage modes determine how verbose (and thus how annoying) the deprecation warnings are.
+To sum up, direct usage is when your own code uses the deprecated feature, and indirect usage is when someone else's code uses it.
+This distinction matters because it determines how verbose (and thus how annoying) the deprecation warnings are.

 -   For **soft-deprecation**, indirect usage is always silent because we only want to alert people who are actually able to fix the problem.